Dagmar Roth-Behrendt

-Dagmar Roth-Behrendt (born 21 February 1953, in Frankfurt am Main) is a German lawyer who served as Member of the European Parliament.
+Dagmar Roth-Behrendt (born 21 February 1953) is a German lawyer who served as Member of the European Parliament.
 She was elected on the SPD ticket and sat with the Party of European Socialists group.

 Political career

 Roth-Behrendt was a member of the European Parliament from 1989 to 2014.
 From 2004 until 2007 and from 2009 to 2012 she served as one of the 14 Vice-Presidents of the European Parliament, first under the leadership of President Josep Borrell and later Jerzy Buzek.

 Throughout her time in parliament, Roth-Behrendt served on the Committee on the Environment, Public Health and Food Safety.
 In 1997, she chaired the temporary committee of inquiry into the European Commission's dealing with a BSE outbreak.
 She later served as rapporteur on the EU medical device regulation.

 In addition to her committee assignments, Roth-Behrendt was part of the Parliament's delegation for relations with Australia and New Zealand from 1994 until 2004.
-In 2013, she was one of six candidates for the post of European Ombudsman; the role eventually went to Emily O’Reilly instead.
+In 2013, she was one of six candidates for the post of European Ombudsman.
+The role eventually went to Emily O’Reilly instead.